 Humidity during the hatch

-During the last three days of incubation, we go into what most people call “lockdown” ready for the hatch.
-We stop turning eggs and the humidity inside the incubator (or separate hatcher) needs to be higher to get the best hatch rates.
+We go into what most people call “lockdown” during the last three days of incubation, ready for the hatch.
+We stop turning eggs, and the humidity inside the incubator (or separate hatcher) needs to be higher to get the best hatch rates.
 The increased humidity keeps the membrane soft enough for chicks to break out.

-Raising the humidity for a short time like this does not make a significant difference to the average moisture loss.
+Raising the humidity for a short time does not make a significant difference to the average moisture loss.

-Initially, chicks live off the yolk they have absorbed before hatching so won’t normally eat for 24 hours, so you can leave the first to hatch in the incubator for up to a day if needed.
+Initially, chicks live off the yolk they have absorbed before hatching, so they won’t normally eat for 24 hours, so you can leave the first to hatch in the incubator for up to a day if needed.

 What happens when humidity isn't optimum?